Titania (Marvel Comics): Critical response

 Renae Richardson of MovieWeb stated, "Titania has proved to be one of the strongest female villains in the Marvel universe.
 Based on the powers she has been given, she is invincible.
 She has super strength and endurance, which is unrivaled by many.
 Her strength fuels a weird entanglement between Titania and her nemesis.
 She-Hulk proves more than a worthy opponent."
 Drew Beaty of Screen Rant asserted, "While the shy Mary MacPherran may seem like a generic super-strong supervillain on the surface, Titania has gradually evolved from a B-list antagonist into a nuanced comic book character with over 30 years of Marvel Comics history behind her."
 Rob Bricken of Gizmodo included Titania in their "12 Marvel Villains Who Should Have Been in Thunderbolts" list.
 Mark Ginocchio of ComicBook.com ranked Titania 4th in their "10 More Characters We'd Like to See in Marvel's Agents of S.H.I.E.L.D.
 Season Two" list, writing, "Titania can be viewed as a viable threat as one of the Marvel Universe's strongest female characters."
 The A.V.
 Club ranked Titania 27th in their "29 Best Marvel Villains" list.

 Screen Rant included Titania in their "15 Most Powerful She-Hulk Villains" list, and ranked her 7th in their "Fantastic Four: 10 Best Female Villains" list.
 Comic Book Resources ranked Titania 1st in their "Top 10 She-Hulk Villains" list, 1st in their "10 Villains Fans Hope To See In Marvel’s She-Hulk Series" list, 4th in their "10 Strongest Female Marvel Antagonists" list, 5th in their "Marvel: The 10 Strongest Female Villains" list, 8th in their "10 Most Powerful Members Of The Masters of Evil" list, and 10th in their "10 Most Evil Supervillain Couples In Marvel" list.

 Other versions

 Amalgam Comics

-Big Titania, a fusion of Titania and DC Comics character Big Barda from Earth-9602, appears in the Amalgam Comics one-shot Bullets and Bracelets.
+Big Titania, a composite character based on Titania and DC Comics character Big Barda, appears in the Amalgam Comics one-shot Bullets and Bracelets.

 Earth X

-An alternate universe variant of Titania from Earth-9997 appears in Universe X.
+An alternate universe variant of Titania appears in Universe X.

 House of M

-An alternate universe variant of Titania from Earth-58163 appears in House of M. This version is a servant of the Hood who later joins Luke Cage's resistance.
+An alternate universe variant of Titania appears in House of M. This version is a servant of the Hood who later joins Luke Cage's resistance.